Emblem of Mongolia: Description

-The state emblem was adopted on February 12, 1992, when the new constitution came into force.
+The state emblem was adopted on 13 January 1992, when the new constitution came into force.
 The details of it are laid out in Chapter 1, Article 12(3) of the Constitution of Mongolia.

 The outer rim features a tumen nasan, symbolizing eternity, surrounding a circular blue field, symbolizing the sky.
 On the centre of the field is a combination of the Soyombo symbol and the wind horse (treasured steed), symbolizing Mongolia's independence, sovereignty, and spirit.
 Sun, moon and fire symbols derived from the Xiongnu.
-Above the field is a Cintamani (Чандмань), representing the Buddhist Three Jewels, which in Mongolian folklore grants wishes.
+Above the field is a Cintamani (Чандмань), representing the Mahayana Buddhist Three Jewels, which in Mongolian folklore grants wishes.
 Below the central emblem is a green mountain range, with the Wheel of Dharma (Хүрд) at the center.
 On the bottom of the mountain range and wheel is a khadag (Хадаг), a ceremonial scarf.